opitzconsulting/jquery-mobile-angular-adapter/README.md

 Every page of jquery mobile gets a separate scope.
 The `$digest` of the global scope only evaluates the currently active page, so there is no performance interaction between pages.

-For communicating between the pages use the `ngm:shared-controller` directive (see below).
+For communicating between the pages use the `ngm-shared-controller` directive (see below).

 Widgets, Directives and Services
 -----------

-### Directive ngm:shared-controller="name1:Controller1,name2:Controller2, ..."
+### Directive ngm-shared-controller="name1:Controller1,name2:Controller2, ..."
 Mobile pages are small, so often a usecase is split up into multiple pages.
 To share common behaviour and state between those pages, this directive allows shared controllers.